-We’ve had a chat with two UK-based personal trainers who specialise in over-50s training, 52-year-old Christina Howells of That Girl London and 62-year-old Chris Zaremba of Fitness Over Fifty, on the simple ways you can squeeze in a workout during your travels.
+So, we’ve brought in the big guns.
+Literally.
+We chatted with two UK-based personal trainers who specialise in over-50s training, 52-year-old Christina Howells of That Girl London and 62-year-old Chris Zaremba of Fitness Over Fifty, about the simple ways you can squeeze in a workout during your travels.

 View this post on Instagram